 Continue reading: Quick guide to Chicago style citation

-Continue reading: What are footnotes and endnotes?
+Continue reading: How to use footnotes and endnotes

 Evaluating the credibility of the sources you use is of key importance to ensure the credibility and reliability of your academic research.
 California State University developed the CRAAP test to help evaluate the credibility of a source.
 There are five main considerations: